awsdocs/aws-datasync-user-guide/doc_source/deploy-agents.md

 You deploy a DataSync agent as an Amazon EC2 instance when copying data between:
 + A self\-managed, in\-cloud storage system and an AWS storage service\.

-  For more information about these use cases, including high\-level architecture diagrams, see [Deploying your DataSync agent in AWS Regions](using-ec2-agent-in-region.md)\.
+  For more information about these use cases, including high\-level architecture diagrams, see [Deploying your DataSync agent in an AWS Region](using-ec2-agent-in-region.md)\.
 + [Amazon S3 on AWS Outposts](#outposts-agent) and an AWS storage service\.

 **Warning**